alexgeorgousis/titanic-ML/README.md

-# titanic-ML
+# Titanic: Machine Learning from Disaster

+## Overview
-Predicting who would survive on the Titanic: a popular ML benchmark
+This is an attempt to solve the popular Titanic ML benchmark on Kaggle.

+## License
+This project is made available under the MIT License.